eccentricengineering/eccentricengineering.github.io/_posts/2015-06-01-application.md

 cover: /images/13082901.jpg
 ---

 Technologies afford winners and losers.
 They are dynamic entities that coproduce environments and cultures through both material, psychological and (more recently) algorithmic interactions that privilege certain agendas and perspectives.
-Can we move beyond thinking of technologies in exclusively in human terms, and re-conceive systems, infrastructures and devices that include, accommodate and amplify the experience of those not typically included in their scope?
+Can we move beyond thinking of technologies in exclusively in human terms, and re-conceive systems, infrastructures and technologies to accommodate and amplify the experiences of those not typically included in their scope?

 How can human systems, infrastructures and devices be re-conceived to accommodate the perspectives & agendas of non-humans?
 In response to this question, this project focuses on developing experimental technologies, devices or softwares that tie user experience to that of a non-human’s.